ammarelriyali/SmartRoofs/README.md

 # SmartRoofs

-Native mobile Android application for information about plant and store  for buing them . free lance app
+Native mobile Android application for information about plant and store  for buing them . freelance app

 ## Features :